1. What is your name?

 Over a year ago, I moved to Michigan

-(which is where I grew up) to be with Jenny and I'm still here.
+(which is where I grew up).
 I play

 pub trivia frequently and I've been working for a megacorporation for